What you’ll do

 https://login.salesforce.comfor production,https://test.salesforce.comfor sandbox).
 Make sure you are in the correct org—using an incognito/private window can help avoid authorizing the wrong environment. -

-In the Core8 console, go to Configuration → Integrations and open the Salesforce card.
+In Core8, go to Settings → Integrations and open the Salesforce tile.

 -